 A-ha was rescued on 31st March 2019

-A-ha, 20 weeks old male grey seal pup, was rescued on 31st March 2019 from Porthgwarra beach by British Divers Marine Life Rescue (BDMLR) Medics.
+A-ha, 20 weeks old male grey seal pup, was rescued on 31st March 2019 from Porthgwarra beach by marine mammal medics volunteers for the British Divers Marine Life Rescue (BDMLR).

 This pup was found lethargic and suffering from pneumonia.
 Currently weighs 22kgs.